sandy9159/SMT-PCB-based-robotic-Car/README.md

-PCB is the heart of this project, I have design like all the components must be surface mount on PCB so there is a big challenge is in front of me how to manage to buy different different components on my own. it quite difficult to get them all in time. so i came to know about PCB + SMT service of [JLCPCB.com](https://jlcpcb.com/IAT) like [JLCPCB.com](https://jlcpcb.com/IAT) offering complete PCB with components
+PCB is the heart of this project, I have design PCB like all the components must be surface mount on PCB so there is a big challenge is in front of me how to manage to buy different different components on my own. it quite difficult to get them all in time. so i came to know about PCB + SMT service of [JLCPCB.com](https://jlcpcb.com/IAT) like [JLCPCB.com](https://jlcpcb.com/IAT) offering complete PCB with components